Justice is not a self-improvement project.

 Opinions versus values

-We’re going to hear a lot about how progressives in particular have a responsibility to seek “viewpoint diversity” and look beyond our own media “bubble” to better understand those on the right.
+We’re going to hear a lot about how progressives, in particular, have a responsibility to seek “viewpoint diversity” and look beyond our own media “bubble” to better understand those on the right.
 I won’t argue with the value of a Wall Street Journal op-ed or analysis from The Bulwark, and I’m devoted to the nonpartisan experts over at The Conversation.
 But adding Joe Rogan, Fox News, or the Washington Examiner to my media diet is not going to help me support trans people, including my own BSR colleagues.

 We on the BSR team love a rigorous, surprising diversity of opinions—from our writers and our readers.
-But here’s the values statement: We will not tolerate attacks on anyone for being who they are.
+But here’s the values statement: we will not tolerate attacks on anyone for being who they are.
 We debate opinions and ideas.
 We do not debate other people’s right to exist.

 Welcome to our bubble

-All these opinions are anchored in a bedrock BSR policy that welcomes writers of all genders and all ages, and immigrant writers, disabled writers, and writers of all ethnic, racial, and religious backgrounds.
-It’s our policy because it’s the right thing to do, and because worthwhile arts and culture coverage as a whole demands diversity of identity, taste, knowledge, and experience.
+All these opinions are anchored in a bedrock BSR policy that welcomes writers of all genders and all ages, immigrant writers, disabled writers, and writers of all ethnic, racial, and religious backgrounds.
+It’s our policy because it’s the right thing to do and because worthwhile arts and culture coverage as a whole demands diversity of identity, taste, knowledge, and experience.
 We fight polarization with the window that art provides on other people’s lives.
 We believe in the need for a free press.
-And if that’s a media “bubble” then we are happy to stay inside it and invite everyone to join us.
+And if that’s a media “bubble,” then we are happy to stay inside it and invite everyone to join us.

 We are your community, not your enemy